brempong21/Credit-Card-Anomaly-Detection/README.md

 The dataset consists of the following files:
 - `creditcard.csv`: CSV file containing credit card transaction data.
 It includes features such as transaction amount, time, and various other anonymized features.

-## Code

-The code for credit card anomaly detection is not provided in this repository.
-However, you can use this dataset with various machine learning or deep learning algorithms for anomaly detection purposes.
-Some common approaches include Isolation Forest, One-Class SVM, Autoencoders, and clustering algorithms.

 ## Usage

 1. Download the dataset from the provided Kaggle link.